Barrett signed ad in 2006 decrying ‘barbaric legacy’ of Roe v. Wade, advocating overturning the law

 “If anything, the public response to controversial cases like Roe reflects public rejection of the proposition that stare decisis can declare a permanent victor in a divisive constitutional struggle rather than desire that precedent remain forever unchanging,” Barrett wrote, referring to the legal doctrine that courts follow historical precedent.

-Sen. Dianne Feinstein (D-Calif.), the top Democrat on the Senate Judiciary Committee that will consider Barrett’s nomination, said Barrett has been an “outspoken critic of a woman’s right to choose,” and warned that she would undermine abortion rights.
+Sen. Dianne Feinstein (Calif.), the top Democrat on the Senate Judiciary Committee, said Barrett has been an “outspoken critic of a woman’s right to choose,” and warned that she would undermine abortion rights.

-“She has said as a judge, she would ignore precedent if it conflicted with her interpretation of the Constitution,” Feinstein said.
+“She has said as a judge she would ignore precedent if it conflicted with her interpretation of the Constitution,” Feinstein said.
 “Those statements, coupled with her record on the 7th Circuit, raise serious concerns about whether she would uphold the law.”

 About two-thirds of Americans support keeping Roe v.
 Wade in place while 29 percent favor overturning it, according to a CBS News poll published in June.
 Democrats — and, by a large margin, women — are more likely than Republicans and men to say abortion is an important factor in their 2020 vote for president, according to a Washington Post-ABC News poll.